will-lancer/will-lancer.github.io/README.md

  * Srednicki's *Quantum Field Theory*.
 A very solid and clear book on QFT.
    Nice and modern, focusing on the path integral and including modern topics like spinor-helicity and many interesting gauges.
 Nice problems too--not too hard but not too easy.
-IMO, its exposition does occasionally lack, though; he does not use enough words at times.
-However, this is both a pro and a con of this book, so I guess one needs to just pick his or her poison.
+I think a weakness of this book is its brevity.
+It sometimes does not explain or motivate things enough in my opinion.
+This is also a strength of this book, though, so one has to pick their poison.
  * Schwart'z *Quantum Field Theory and the Standard Model*.
 This is the book my QFT II mostly follows.
 I read it against my will.
 Kidding (kind of).
 I think Schwartz has useful discussions of some things, but this book isn't really to my tastes.
 I will not vent my frustrations